githubixx/pindownloadr2/README.md

 **--rm** deletes the Docker container after execution<br />
 **--name=test** just a temp. name for the container<br />
 **-v /tmp/images:/opt/images** Inside the container the images are stored in /opt/images.
 But this directory is "inside" the container.
-So in this case we basically say Docker store the pictures on the host in /tmp/images instead of /opt/images.
-So after the download you'll find the images under /mnt.<br />
+So in this case we basically say Docker to store the pictures on the host in /tmp/images instead of /opt/images inside the container.
+So after the download you'll find the images under /tmp/images.<br />
 **pindownloadr2:latest** is the name of the image we created when we started the build above. <br />
 **--uri=** here you supply the path you want to download.
-In the example above it's /misssabine/wedding-the-flowers/ (the original URL was https//www.pinterest.com/misssabine/wedding-the-flowers/ and we only need the URI).
+In the example above it's /misssabine/wedding-the-flowers/ (the original URL was https://www.pinterest.com/misssabine/wedding-the-flowers/ and we only need the URI).

 In the example above after the download of the images you'll find the images in **/tmp/images/misssabine/wedding-the-flowers/**.
 If you start the download with the same arguments again the script will only download images not already stored in **/tmp/images/misssabine/wedding-the-flowers/**.